automorphism88/snapraid-btrfs/README.md

 need to be restored using the `snapraid fix` command, the deleted or modified files will not be available, just as if the disk had failed, or developed a bad sector.
-This problem can be mitigated by adding additional parities, since snapraid permits up to six, or worked around by temporarily moving files into a directory that is excluded in your snapraid config file, then completing a sync to remove them from the parity before deleting them.
+This problem can be mitigated by adding additional parities, since SnapRAID permits up to six, or worked around by temporarily moving files into a directory that is excluded in your SnapRAID config file, then completing a sync to remove them from the parity before deleting them.
 However, this problem is a textbook use case for btrfs snapshots.